-- Your available resources to manage your rights and content
+- Available resources to manage your rights and content

-We’re always working to expand access to additional tools, while remaining committed to protecting our ecosystem from significant disruptions that may result from misuse.
+While we work to expand the availability of our tools, we’re also committed to protecting against significant disruptions that can result from their misuse.

 - How often you upload videos

 - Whether you manage an account on behalf of a company

 - Your history of submitting requests through our webform.
 Specifically, how your previous webform requests show an understanding of copyright and a need for frequent takedowns.

 More info on our tools for frequent copyright management can be found below: